 We use the understanding of future customer needs forecasted by the DFES to plan and design our network - the DFES forecasts help us understand where we might need to create more network capacity, and how our operational and maintenance activities should be undertaken.
 This in turn helps us calculate what financial investment is required, and to seek approval for this expenditure from Ofgem, via the RIIO business plan process.
-The DFES forecasts are the foundation on which we are producing our RIIO-ED2 Business Plan to meet our customers' needs.
+The DFES forecasts are a key building block on which we have produced our RIIO-ED2 Business Plan1 to meet our customers' needs.